 FTM (Full Time Manual) focusing is supported in AF mode while in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to be enabled.
 I often manually adjust the focus distance to track action while I'm not actively shooting, such as to watch sports action at the other end of the field or to pre-focus on where I expect the action to occur next.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu (if this option is present).
 The lens's switch must be in the "MF" position and the camera meter must be on and awake for conventional manual focusing to be available.

 The RF 1200 is well-suited for AF during video recording.
-The smooth focusing will make focus distance transitions easy on the viewer's eyes, and the camera's mic will not pick up the sound of the lens focusing.
+The smooth focusing will make focus distance transitions easy on the viewer's eyes.

 Canon super-telephoto lenses generally do not have the shortest minimum focusing distances among lenses in general.
 The latest Canon RF and EF 600mm F4 L IS Lenses improved upon previous versions in this regard.
 Maintaining a similar minimum focus distance with twice the focal length gives the RF 1200mm lens a significant among all lenses 0.29x maximum magnification.